-Requests for transfer credits will be reviewed on a case-by-case basis by the Academic Programs Committee (APC) and in accordance with Graduate College policy.
-Students must submit a proposal to the BMI Graduate Coordinator including a list of courses for which pre-admission credit is sought.
+Requests for transfer credits will be reviewed on a case-by-case basis by the Program Director and Academic Programs Committee (APC), as needed, in accordance with Graduate College policy.
+Students must submit a proposal to the BMI Graduate Support Coordinator including a list of courses for which pre-admission credit is sought.
 The proposal should include a description of each course that includes course outcomes and how they relate to BMI along with the student's plan of study for the BMI degree.
-The Graduate Coordinator will work with the Academic Programs Committee (APC) to consider the coursework for pre-admission credit in light of the student's area of interest and their Plan of Study.
+The Graduate Support Coordinator will work with the Program Director to consider the coursework for pre-admission credit in light of the student's area of interest and their Plan of Study.